 Speech or writing that attempts to persuade an audience to take (or not to take) some action.

-One of the five traditional parts or canons of rhetoric, concerned with control of voice and gestures.
+Delivery is one of the five traditional parts or canons of rhetoric, concerned with control of voice and gestures.

 See epideictic: persuasion that deals with values that bring a group together; the rhetoric of ceremony, commemoration, declamation, demonstration, play, and display.

-The direct or dictionary meaning of a word, in contrast to its figurative or associated meanings.
+Denotation is the direct or dictionary meaning of a word, in contrast to its figurative or associated meanings.

 Diacope is a rhetorical term for repetition broken up by one or more intervening words.